When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Sleeping Position

-Your preferred sleep position will come into play when choosing a pillow.
-While pregnant, sleeping on your left side is recommended by doctors.
+During pregnancy, doctors recommend sleeping on your left side.
 Stomach sleeping becomes nearly impossible as your stomach grows, and back sleeping can restrict circulation.
 Sleeping on your left side places the least amount of strain on your body.
+For this reason, the majority of pregnancy pillows are designed to make side sleeping more comfortable, including C-shaped and U-shaped pillows.

 Loft

-The right pillow loft is critical to healthy spinal alignment, and it can also help with snoring.
+The right pillow loft (height) is critical to healthy spinal alignment, and it can also help with snoring.
 A model that is too thick might push the head up, while one that is too thin could allow the head to droop, either of which could contribute to airway constriction and increased snoring.

 The ideal loft depends primarily on body type and sleep position.
 Sleepers with broader shoulders and/or heavier heads usually need a thicker pillow to fill the space between their mattress and head and neck while providing adequate support, and those with narrower shoulders and/or smaller heads often need a thinner model for support without excessive lift.